athkdev/athkdev/README.md

-# Atharva Kamble
+# atharva kamble

-Hi there, I am Atharva Kamble, an experienced fullstack engineer and a recent grad with an MS in Software Engineering Systems from Northeastern University. 👋
+Hi there, I am an experienced fullstack engineer and a recent grad with an MS in Software Engineering Systems from Northeastern University. 👋

 Open to SDE and fullstack roles across the US.